aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/24_CreateEC2IAMRole.md

     --service-account coder \
     --role-arn arn:aws:iam::your-aws-account-id:role/your-coder-ec2-workspace-role
 ```
+{{% notice info %}}
-Tip:  The updated IAM Role association may not take affect until the Coder Control Plane is restarted.
+The updated IAM Role association may not take affect until the Coder Control Plane is restarted.
 Delete the coder-(instance) pods in the coder namespace that are currently running, and validate that new ones are automatically started and running.
+{{% /notice %}}

-### Next Section Heading <!-- MODIFY THIS HEADING -->
+### Next Steps <!-- MODIFY THIS HEADING -->
-This paragraph block can optionally be utilized to lead into the next section of the workshop.
+With the required IAM Role successfully created and associated with the Coder EKS Service Account, you're ready to create a CloudFront distribution for the Coder Control Plane.